zainnh/ai-video-generator/README.md

 # AI Avatar Video Generator

-I wanted to make faceless-style AI avatar videos for TikTok without spending an hour bouncing between five different tools every time - write a script somewhere, generate a voice somewhere else, generate an avatar video somewhere else, add captions somewhere else, resize it, and finally upload.
+I wanted to make AI avatar style videos without spending an hour bouncing between five different tools every time - write a script somewhere, generate a voice somewhere else, generate an avatar video somewhere else, add captions somewhere else, resize it, and finally upload.
 So I built this to collapse all of that into: write my scenes, hit generate, get one finished video.

 It's not an app, it's not a product, it's a script (with a small local web UI on top) that I run on my own machine.
 You paste in your script, it goes and generates everything, and you get back a captioned, vertical, ready-to-post `.mp4`.